 Everyone needs to relax once in a while, so you might as well drink from something that makes you laugh!
 These are some of my favorite glasses, however, Etsy and other websites have a ton of other options, and some are customizable as well!

 Support a creative physical therapist by purchasing clothes from Physiomemes!
 Not only are the clothes well-made, but they’re hilariously nerdy at the same time.
-The “Tachy Christmas” sweater is one of my personal favorites.
+The clothes are seasonal and are changing, so the clothing above may not be available for purchase.

 5. Skeleton-themed Clothing